Digital Underground

-Digital Underground was an American alternative hip hop group from Oakland, California.
-Their personnel changed and rotated with each album and tour.
+Digital Underground is an American alternative hip-hop group from Oakland, California.

 Digital Underground's leader and mainstay was Gregory "Shock G" Jacobs (also known as Humpty Hump).
-Shock G formed the group in 1987 with Jimi "Chopmaster J" Dright of Berkeley, California, and Tampa hip-hop radio deejay Kenneth "Kenny-K" Waters.
+Shock G formed the group in 1987 with Tampa hip-hop radio deejay Kenneth "Kenny-K" Waters and Jimi "Chopmaster J" Dright of Berkeley, California.

-Heavily influenced by the various funk bands of the 1970s, Digital Underground sampled such music frequently, which became a defining element of West Coast rap.
+Heavily influenced by the various funk bands of the 1970s, Digital Underground sampled such music frequently.
 As "Rackadelic", Jacobs designed album covers and cartoon-laced liner notes, in homage to Parliament-Funkadelic album designs.
 Digital Underground is also notable for launching the career of member Tupac Shakur, as well as spinning off side projects and solo acts including Raw Fusion, Saafir, and singer Mystic.

 Following the release of their "Doowutchyalike" single and video in the summer of 1989, the band gained popularity with their song "The Humpty Dance" in 1990.
-Digital Underground toured nearly every year until 2008; this consisted of live shows in Europe, Japan, Canada, Australia, and the U.S. While the group's origins lay mostly in Oakland and Berkeley, California, various characters and voices from around the U.S and U.K. appeared on the band's albums.
+Digital Underground toured nearly every year until 2008; this consisted of live shows in Europe, Japan, Canada, Australia, and the U.S. While the group's origins lay mostly in Oakland and Berkeley, California, various characters and voices from around the U.S and UK appeared on the band's albums.
 Shock G and Money-B were the only individuals to appear on every album.
 Other recurring key contributors were David "DJ Fuze" Elliot, and deejay/producer Jeremy "J-Beats" Jackson, who both assisted Jacobs in developing the sound.

-After approximately 20 years of touring, Shock G announced that the group would officially disband in 2008.
-Shortly after that announcement was made, the group also confirmed that their May 2008 album ..Cuz a D.U.
-Party Don't Stop! would be their last studio effort.
+Shock G died in 2021, but Digital Underground continues to tour.

 History

 Formation

 Jacobs spent most of his youth in Tampa, Florida and New York City.
 Founded in 1987, the group's image was originally more militant, and was intended to be a tribute to social activists The Black Panthers.
-However, when groups like Public Enemy and N.W.A rose to prominence, Jacobs chose to take the image in a more whimsical and upbeat direction.
+However, when groups like N.W.A and Public Enemy rose to prominence, Jacobs chose to take the image in a more whimsical and upbeat direction.

 Sex Packets

 Sex Packets, the group's debut album, was released in early 1990 following the success of their two previous singles, which were included on the album.
-"Doowutchyalike," a moderate club hit, debuted the previous year, followed in January by the more successful song "The Humpty Dance", a humorous dance number that reached #11 on the Billboard Hot 100, #7 on the R&B charts, and #1 on the Billboard Rap Singles chart.
+"Doowutchyalike," a moderate club hit, debuted the previous year, followed in January by the more successful song "The Humpty Dance", a humorous dance number that reached No. 11 on the Billboard Hot 100, No. 7 on the R&B chart, and No. 1 on the Billboard Rap Singles chart.
 It was rapped by Shock G's alter ego Humpty Hump, and featured a drum track with over 50 confirmed usages in other songs.
 Sex Packets features P-Funk samples, jazz-influenced interludes, and a combination of samples and live instrumentation, earning it positive reviews and platinum sales.